vinnihoke/sprint-challenge--adding-data-persistence/README.md

 - [ ] Why do tables need a `primary key`?

 A primary key uniquely identifies each row.
+When you have primary keys that is critical for the CASCADE on delete and update.

 - [ ] What is the name given to a table column that references the primary key on another table.

 A foreign key must be provided and properly linked to the corresponding primary key to obtain a reference between tables.